rheslip/M8-BLE-Keyboard-for-the-iOS-App/README.md

 I may do a PCB for this project - not sure if it will use the prototype layout or the actual M8 key layout.

 No schematic yet but you can figure it out easily from the code.
-The hardware is pretty simple.
+The basic hardware is pretty simple - some keyswitches connected to a Raspberry Pi Pico 2 W. The proto has a LiPO battery, charger, battery voltage monitoring and a tricolor LED to indicate battery status

 Sept 15/2026 - initial version of the code